ainterr/scoring_engine/README.md

 `python3 manage.py migrate`

-3. Register Plugins

-`python3 manage.py registerplugins`

-3. Customize the configuration in `/engine/config.py` and apply the config to the database with:
+3. Customize the configuration in `/engine/config.py`.
+Then, register plugins and apply the config to the database with:

 `python3 manage.py configure`